srl-labs/containerlab/docs/community.md

 This section logs the most notable blogs, streams, and and demos delivered by containerlab users worldwide.

+### Containerlab with Inmanta
+<small>:material-youtube: [screencast](https://www.youtube.com/watch?v=dL-P1ebTu_0) by [Inmanta](https://www.youtube.com/channel/UCuhO5ol5yTBhlr-p4xfNYhA) · :material-calendar: 2022-03-20</small>

+Inmanta is a network orchestration and automation platform.
+In these [YouTube series](https://www.youtube.com/watch?v=dL-P1ebTu_0), Inmanta's engineer explains how this platform can help you manage network infrastructure provided by Containerlab.
+Make sure to check subsequent videos in their channel where multiple angles of containerlab are shown.

 ### Containerlab-based DDOS testbed
 <small>:material-text: [Blog](https://blog.sflow.com/2022/03/containerlab-ddos-testbed.html) by [Peter Phaal](https://twitter.com/sFlow) · :material-calendar: 2022-03-16</small>